You are using an outdated browser. Please upgrade your browser to improve your experience.

 5 min read

-When a loved one passes away there are many decisions to make, and one of those decisions is whether you want your loved one to be embalmed.
-The embalming process is a common practice, but many people aren’t sure what it involves or whether it's a suitable option.
-We have put together this guide to explain exactly what the embalming process is and answer any questions you may have, allowing you to make an informed decision regarding your loved one.
+The embalming process is a common practice.
+But many people aren’t sure what it involves or whether it's a suitable option.
+We’ve put together this guide to explain exactly what the embalming process is, so you can make an informed decision.

 Embalming involves using special preservatives and solutions to slow down a body’s natural deterioration.
-This means a recently passed loved one remains in a healthier-looking condition for a longer period of time.
-Embalming can make an open-casket funeral and seeing the loved one for the last time easier, as the process will leave them looking natural, restful and at peace.
+This means a recently-passed loved one remains in a healthier-looking condition for a longer period of time.

 It should be noted that this article will contain details and information about how the embalming process works.
 If you have a loved one who has recently passed this information may be upsetting, and we advise you to only keep reading if you feel comfortable.